J-sephB-lt-n/knowledge-base/obsidian-vault/Joe's AI Coding Strategy 2026-01.md

 1. https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents
 2. [# Getting AI to Work in Complex Codebases (Dexter Horthy)](https://github.com/humanlayer/advanced-context-engineering-for-coding-agents/blob/main/ace-fca.md)

-Facts I consider to be true:
+Facts I consider to be true (about LLMs and LLM coding agents):
 (be careful if changing fact IDs here as these numbers are referenced later in this document)

 | Fact ID | Fact                                                                                                                                                       | My confidence | Source                                                                                                   | Implication for coding agents                                                                                                                                                                                                                                                                                                                                                                                                                                                       |